Dixon Edward Hoste

 Dixon Edward Hoste (23 July 1861 – 11 May 1946) was a British Protestant Christian missionary to China and the longest lived of the Cambridge Seven.
-He became the successor to James Hudson Taylor as General Director of the China Inland Mission, (from 1902 to 1935).
+He became the successor to James Hudson Taylor as general director of the China Inland Mission from 1902 to 1935.

 Life

 Hoste was born in 1861 as the son of Major General Dixon Edward Hoste.
-He was educated at Clifton College and the Royal Military Academy at Woolwich, and at the age of 18 was commissioned as a lieutenant in the Royal Artillery.
-In 1882 he experienced a Christian conversion under the influence of Dwight Lyman Moody.
+He was educated at Clifton College and the Royal Military Academy at Woolwich and at age 18 was commissioned as a lieutenant in the Royal Artillery.
+In 1882 he experienced a Christian conversion under the influence of Dwight L. Moody.